Example from a protocol YAML

 Discovery Checklist

-Located at .sniper/checklists/discover-review.md.
-Evaluates three artifacts:
+Located at .sniper/checklists/discover.yaml.
+Evaluates discovery artifacts:

 Project Brief: